 1. Lesson planning is hard work

-But one thing is for sure, lesson planning gets easier, especially when you use resources online or ask fellow teachers to collaborate.
+Lesson planning does get easier, especially when you use resources online or ask fellow teachers to collaborate.
 Don’t be afraid to reach out to seasoned teachers to get ideas on activities.

 2. You’ll be walking a lot

-What you’ll learn when you move abroad is how much more common it is to walk or take public transportation wherever you need to go.
+When you move abroad, you realize how common walking and public transportation really are.
 And teaching?
 You’ll either be standing or walking around your classroom for your entire classroom teaching hours (not including office hours).
 Get a new pair of comfortable, orthopedic shoes and prepare yourself for getting in those steps every day!

 3. You may be asked to juggle